jonathansandman/automated-testing-scripts/README.md

-# Automated Testing Scripts
+# Automated Testing
-A collection of scripts designed to help with testing products.
+A collection of scripts and resources designed to help with testing products.
+Check the wiki for a collection of automated testing tooling and guides.

 ## install.sh